 There's nothing complicated involved in making this dish - roast the aubergine, make a dressing in a jar, drizzle the roasted aubergine with dressing + date molasses + chopped mint and there you have it.
 An enormous amount of impact for very little effort.
 And we like a bit of that.

 Finding date molasses (also known as date syrup) may be your stumbling block.
 In Dubai dates grow on trees - literally - so you can find it on every virtual street corner.
 But elsewhere may be a bit more tricky.
 So that you know what you're looking for, it's a natural sweetener made from dates, with a richness and treacly depth that can be used how you would use, say, maple syrup.
 Amazon sells it and health food stores too.
 It really is worth the effort to track it down.
 If all else fails, try using regular molasses or dark honey.

-So let me rave about this dish for a moment -
+So let me rave about this Roasted Aubergine Salad for a moment -

 - It's such a great mix of flavours - the slightly bitter roasted aubergine; the sour, nutty, creamy tahini; the sweet date molasses and the fresh, minty mint.
 A knockout.

 - It can all be prepared in advance and put together when you need it.